Dueplay/Dueplay/README.md

 - 👋 Hi, I’m @Dueplay
-- 👀 I’m interested in c/c++,basketball,rap music...
+- 👀 I’m interested in network,os,c/c++,basketball,rap music...
 - 🌱 I’m currently pursue a master's degree in cqu.
-- 📫 How to reach me guoxianjun@cqu.edu.cn.
+- 📫 email: guoxianjun@cqu.edu.cn.

 <!---
 Dueplay/Dueplay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.